WELCOME TO THE SCHOOL OF LANGUAGES AND SOCIAL SCIENCES!

 For further information please visit the MyAttendance webpages

-If your attendance falls below acceptable levels, you mat be contacted by your Personal Tutor.
+If your attendance falls below acceptable levels, you may be contacted by your Personal Tutor.

 Where you are experiencing problems which are having a serious impact on your ability to meet attendance requirements, you should discuss these problems with your Personal Tutor as soon as possible to see how best to minimise the detrimental effect on your studies.

 If you will be absent for a scheduled exam, it is a different procedure.
-Please refer to BlackBoard in LSS Student Information>Assessment.
+Please refer to LSS Student Information>Assessment in BlackBoard.

 Catching UpAsk the lecturer for copies of any handouts and advice about guided reading.
 Check BlackBoard to see whether work has been posted there for the missed session.
 Please talk to the lecturer or your Personal Tutor if you are experiencing difficulties catching up.